DiptoDas8/quoras/README.md

 ```

 ## Usage
 This package allows you to call several functions.
-Search with keywords for questions or users with function `search(keyword, type='question', scroll_count=1)`.
-Change `type` to `'user'` to search user profiles.
+Search with keywords for questions, topics or users with function `search(keyword, type='post', scroll_count=1)`.
+Change `type` to `'topic'` or `'user'` to search topic RSS pages or user profiles respectively.
 You can pass a value for `scroll_count` to control how many scrolls the web browser will automatically do.

 ```
-questions = quora.search('ancient history', 'question', scroll_count=1)
+posts = quora.search('ancient history', 'post', scroll_count=1)
+topics = quora.search('finance', 'topic', scroll_count=1)
 users = quora.search('Dipto Das', 'user', scroll_count=1)
 ```